ambarb/trygit_4_8_plus/README.md

 - It is best to never *commit* work on the master branch.
 The central repo and its forks can have different "copies" called branches.
 - Git commands to check things before committing: `git status`, `git remote -v`, `git branch`
 - Use `git commit` and `git push` regulary to track incremental changes and not loose work.
-- If you get stuck or confused,then use [scikit-beam's citee resource for common git problems](http://sethrobertson.github.io/GitFixUm/fixup.html)
+- If you get stuck or confused,then use [scikit-beam's cited resource for common git problems](http://sethrobertson.github.io/GitFixUm/fixup.html).

 ***Starting local contributions and submitting them***
 1. ***GG***: Use ***Issues*** link to identify potential problems to help solve or start an *issue* on something you would like to contribute